Inviscid Limit of the Stochastic Hyperviscous Navier-Stokes Equations and Invariant Measures for the Euler Equations in $\mathbb R^2$: Abstract

-Remarks \ref{REM:temam} and \ref{REM:matt} motivate the following discussion.
-If we want to construct an invariant measure for the Euler equations by studying the inviscid limit of the Navier-Stokes equations, then we need $\b_\nu$ to converge to $0$ less rapidly then $\nu$.
-In particular, $\b_\nu^2$ can not be bounded from above by $\nu^{3}$.
-Hence, the Navier-Stokes equations may not enjoy the uniqueness result for the invariant measure.
+from which the assertions follow. \end{remark} Therefore, if we want to construct an invariant measure for the Euler equations by studying the inviscid limit of the Navier-Stokes equations, then we need $\b_\nu$ to converge to $0$ less rapidly than $\nu$.

-\begin{remark} Let us now consider the setting of our equation \eqref{EQ:stoch_NS_proto} with $\a>1$, and hint at the reason for our choice of the constant $\b_\nu$, see Theorem \ref{TH:moment_estimates_mu_nu} for the details.
+\begin{remark} Let us now consider the setting of our equation~\eqref{EQ:stoch_NS_proto} with $\a>1$, and hint at the reason for our choice of the constant $\b_\nu$, see Theorem~\ref{TH:moment_estimates_mu_nu} for the details.
 Assume that $(H, \|\,\cdot\,\|)$ is the space of square-integrable divergence-free vector fields on $\R^2$.
-If we suppose that the $H$-valued process $X^\nu$ is a solution to the equation \eqref{EQ:stoch_NS_proto}, then the It\^o formula applied to the process $\|X^\nu\|^2$ gives
+If we suppose that the $H$-valued process $X^\nu$ is a solution to the equation~\eqref{EQ:stoch_NS_proto}, then the It\^o formula applied to the process $\|X^\nu\|^2$ gives:

 for a constant $C>0$ that depends on the Wiener process.
-If, in addition, $X^\nu$ is stationary, \textit{i.e.} its law is an invariant measure, hence constant in time, then the first terms in both sides of the equality cancel out, and the integral in time is easily computed.
-We are left with
+If, in addition, $X^\nu$ is marginally stationary, \textit{i.e.} its law is an invariant measure, hence constant in time, then the first terms in both sides of the equality cancel out, and the integral in time is easily computed.
+We are left with: